 Sadly, no advance security options can be customized and you’re left in the (arguably) capable hands of Google’s developers.
 Anti-phishing detection and other forms of attacks are being handled quietly in the back, with no control and sometimes with no notification on such events.

-(A sneak peak at how the Options menu has been organized into a single page.)
+(A sneak peek at how the Options menu has been organized into a single page.)

 (A small benchmark using Peacekeeper, where you’ll get to view some test results regarding Firefox’s performance.)